On this page:

 This tool allows members to see and compare the salaries for different occupations.
 It also allows members to see what the median salary is for different variables including gender, age, ethnicity, region and length of service.

 Having information available about pay helps people make decisions about what jobs to do, what career moves to make.
 It let’s you know whether or nor you are being paid fairly and uncovers unlawful pay discrimination.
-The PSA supports the Human Rights’ Commission’s campaign for pay transparency.
+The PSA supports the Human Rights’ Commission’s campaign for pay transparency and its Pacific Pay Gap inquiry and the Mind the Gap campaign.

 Only PSA members can access the tool.
 If we had genuine pay transparency, leaders and HR professionals would also benefit.
 It would support better workforce planning, make clear career pathways and shine a light on systemic problems.
 Organisations can then make more informed decisions about equal pay, bargaining and workforce strategies.